projectacrn/acrn-hypervisor/doc/getting-started/building_acrn_in_docker.rst

       $ git clone -b 4.19/preempt-rt https://github.com/projectacrn/acrn-kernel preempt-rt
       $ cd preempt-rt

 #.
-Buildthe ACRN User VM PREEMPT_RT kernel:
+Build the ACRN User VM PREEMPT_RT kernel:

    For the Docker image built from Dockerfile, use this command to build ACRN: